Codecademy/docs/content/general/concepts/cors/terms/access-control-allow-origin/access-control-allow-origin.md

 ---
-Title: 'Access-Control-Allow-Origin'
+Title: "Access-Control-Allow-Origin"
-Description: 'Determines which requests from other pieces of web content have access to the current resource.'
+Description: "Determines which requests from other pieces of web content have access to the current resource."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Browsers'
+  - "Browsers"
-  - 'Requests'
+  - "Requests"
-  - 'World Wide Web'
+  - "World Wide Web"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 **`Access-Control-Allow-Origin`** in a CORS response header that tells which requests from other pieces of web content (and their `origin`s) have access to the current resource and, thus, can be loaded by the browser.